wso2/docs-mi/en/docs/learn/examples/endpoint-examples/using-websocket-endpoints.md

 If you need to send a message from a WebSocket client to a WebSocket endpoint via WSO2 MI, you need to establish a persistent WebSocket connection from the WebSocket client to WSO2 MI as well as from WSO2 MI to the WebSocket back-end.

-To demonstrate this scenario, you need to create two dispatching sequences.
-One for the client to back-end mediation, and another for the back-end to client mediation.
-Finally you need to configure the WebSocket inbound endpoint of WSO2 MI to use the created sequences and listen on port 9092.
+To demonstrate this scenario, you need to create two dispatching sequences: one for client to back-end mediation and another for back-end to client mediation.
+Finally, you need to configure the WebSocket inbound endpoint of WSO2 MI to use the created sequences and listen on port 9092.

 For sample synapse configurations, see [WebSocket Inbound]({{base_path}}/learn/examples/inbound-endpoint-examples/inbound-endpoint-secured-websocket).